 Papers should be typed with wide margins on one side of A4 or quarto paper of adequate density and uniform size.
 Text should be double spaced throughout, including References, Figure legends and Table headings and footnotes.
 Submit a top copy and two good copies (photocopies or carbon), packed flat.
-A single copy will be accepted from outside Europe.
-Authors wishing to submit in electronic form should contact the editors first.
+Exceptionally, a single copy may be accepted from outside Europe, but this may cause delays.